Dakuider/Eallfedem/Locations/ScarredLands.md

 - 7-8: higher CR monster
 - 9-0: empty

-### Urkrugh
+### Moonlit Grotto

-An stronghold of Orcs at the source of the river that divides the Scarred Lands.
+A sacred druidic site at the mouth of the river that splits the Scarred Lands.

 ### Midmire

-A ruined settlement inhabited by Wildlings.
+A ruined settlement inhabited by Orcs.

 ### Crumbled Cave